gcwioro/vite-plugin-vue-i18n-typescript/README.md

 - Generate TypeScript definitions at `src/i18n/i18n.types.gen.d.ts`
 - Generate type-safe helper functions at `src/i18n/i18n.gen.ts`
 - Provide autocomplete for all translation keys in your IDE
+- **Live update translations without page reload** when you edit JSON files
 - Watch for changes and regenerate types automatically

-**That's it!** You now have fully type-safe internationalization.
-TypeScript will catch any typos in translation keys at compile time.
+**That's it!** You now have fully type-safe internationalization with live hot module replacement.
+TypeScript will catch any typos in translation keys at compile time, and changes to your locale files will appear instantly in your running app!

 ### 🛡️ TypeScript Type Safety in Action - Catch Translation Errors at Compile Time